stefanieklogan/Homework2ResponsivePortfolio/README.md

 * I taught myself how to embed a website into an image.
 I also taught myself how to add a border to a photo and include into one class for multiple images.

 * It's important to ensure you've closed all your div tags.
 My container was too long & my footer was too narrow.
-Two days and two missing div tags I am now in better shape.
+Two days and two missing div tags later I am now in better shape.

 <a name="contact"></a>
 ## Contact